Septic records lookup and permit search

 I am trying to keep a deal or closing on track

-Use the transfer workflow when records, permit history, inspection timing, and county file quality all need to be sorted together before the deal moves.
+Use the transfer workflow when records, permit history, inspection timing, and county file quality need one checklist.

 Open transfer compliance